 The program aims to include a mix of sworn and civilian members of Canadian police services, widely representative of all demographics and police functions, and with at least 10-15 years of career runway remaining ahead of them.
 Ideal candidates will be at the ranks of Corporal, Sergeant, Staff Sergeant, or similar sworn or civilian equivalents.
 Exceptions on rank may be made on the discretion of nominating agency executives, and on approval by the CACP.

 All candidates for the program are subject to CACP approval.
 To assist with candidate approvals, nominees are encouraged to include with their Registration Form a 1-2 paragraph bio, outlining relevant work and study experience, along with reasons for their own and their agency’s interest in the CACP Strategic Foresight program.

 This program resulted from a proposal made in August 2019 by the 12th cohort of CACP Executive Global Studies, which was approved to a pilot level by the CACP Board in November of that year.
-The pilot program ran during 2020.
-Although this pilot was disrupted due to COVID-19, it was converted to a fully online version in 2021.
+The in-person pilot program ran during 2020, and it was converted to a fully online version in 2021.
 A key goal of this program for CACP and for candidate-sponsoring agencies is to build leadership, design thinking and critical analysis skills in police leaders at an earlier phase in their careers, helping them to ‘lift their gaze’ to understand both their current social context in a wider sense, and to look ahead to plausible futures to understand their possible near-term impacts on policy and practice.